 Advising Center Staff

 Dominick Varney is an award winning academic advisor recognized at the national level and at UMaine Orono.
-He is a student support specialist and academic advisor for the College of Education and Human Development and received all of his degrees from UMaine: BA in Communication, MEd in Higher Education, and a CAS in Counselor Education, so he is a black bear through and through!
+He is the assistant director of undergraduate academic advising and support Services for the College of Education and Human Development and received all of his degrees from UMaine: B.A. in Communication, M.Ed. in Higher Education, and a C.A.S. in Counselor Education, so he is a black bear through and through!
 He spent 12 years working with undecided students at UMaine in Explorations and Foundations; and created the University of Maine Academic Recovery Program for the entire campus.
 Dominick is also an adjunct faculty member for the College of Liberal Arts and Sciences in Theatre; and also teaches at the Hutchinson Center in Belfast.